Shawn Michaels: WWF Champion (1996–1998)

 In the fall, Michaels joined forces with real-life friend Hunter Hearst Helmsley (later known as Triple H), Helmsley's then real-life girlfriend Chyna, and Rick Rude to form the stable D-Generation X (DX).
 Michaels continued his rivalry with Bret Hart and his reformed Hart Foundation, which was now a pro-Canada stable.
 Michaels taunted the group and Canada by engaging in acts such as blowing his nose with and humping the Canadian Flag.
 Michaels later claimed the flag desecration was Hart's idea.
-Michaels's feud with the Hart Foundation culminated in a championship match at Survivor Series on November 9 against Hart.
+Michaels's feud with the Hart Foundation culminated in a WWF Championship match at Survivor Series on November 9 against Hart.
 Michaels came out of this match, dubbed by fans the "Montreal Screwjob", as the WWF Champion.
 Michaels now held both the WWF and European championships at the same time.
 Michaels dropped the European Championship to DX member Hunter Hearst Hemsley in a farcical match.

 First retirement and hiatus (1998–2002)

-On January 18, 1998 at the Royal Rumble, in a casket match against The Undertaker, Michaels took a back body drop to the outside of the ring and hit his lower back on the casket, causing him to herniate two discs and crush one completely.
+On January 18, 1998, at the Royal Rumble, in a casket match against The Undertaker, Michaels took a back body drop to the outside of the ring and hit his lower back on the casket, causing him to herniate two discs and crush one completely.
 Michaels went on to win the match but the injury rendered him unable to compete on the following month's No Way Out of Texas: In Your House as advertised, and forced him into retirement a night after losing the WWF Championship to Stone Cold Steve Austin on March 29 at WrestleMania XIV.

 After being away for nearly four months, Michaels made a surprise return to the WWF as a guest commentator on the July 13 episode of Raw Is War.
 Michaels continued to make non-wrestling appearances on WWF programming and on November 23 he replaced Sgt.
 Slaughter as the WWF Commissioner, eventually joining Vince McMahon's group of wrestlers called The Corporation.
 Throughout late 1998 and early 1999, Michaels made regular television appearances on Raw, in which he scheduled matches, throwing around his authority, and sometimes even deciding the outcome of matches.
-On the January 4, 1999 episode of Raw Is War, Michaels re-joined DX as a face, but disappeared from WWF television for a few weeks to have back surgery and by the time he returned DX was on the way of dissolving within the next couple of months.
+On the January 4, 1999, episode of Raw Is War, Michaels re-joined DX as a face, but disappeared from WWF television for a few weeks to have back surgery and by the time he returned DX was on the way of dissolving within the next couple of months.

 On November 23, 1999, Michaels made a special appearance for Frontier Martial-Arts Wrestling at the 10th Anniversary Show at the Yokohama Arena, serving as the guest referee for the H vs fake Hayabusa (Mr. Gannosuke) main event.
-He got himself involved in the match when Gannosuke delivered a low blow on him and he responded later on with Sweet Chin Music.
+He got involved in the match when Gannosuke delivered a low blow on him and he responded later on with Sweet Chin Music.